 img

-Jenny Rasche is a longtime friend and our former office manager, who continues to volunteer and work as a consultant for GBF.
+Jenny Rasche is a board member and our former office manager.
 She has a B.S in Psychology from Virginia Tech and has gained knowledge of wildlife biology through courses at the University of Montana and field experience in Alaska.
-In the summers, she works on Alaska’s Russian and Kenai Rivers educating anglers about bear safety and ethical angling.
+She worked on Alaska’s Russian and Kenai Rivers educating anglers about bear safety and ethical angling, and now works at Kenai Peninsula College’s Kachemak Bay Campus.
+Jenny lives in Homer, Alaska with her husky mix, Fly.

 • Great Bear Foundation